By Janelle Sorensen, Content Director, Elemental Green

 EcoHome has an online building guide that takes you step by step through the entire building process to provide you with the necessary information to create healthier, more efficient and durable homes.
 They also have energy modelling simulations of home designs to project the estimated levels of energy consumption.

 At Rate It Green, they’re working to build the largest directory and network of green building companies, products and services, organizations and individuals in the green building industry.
+They also aggregate a not to be missed calendar of green building events.
 Write reviews, share your knowledge and expertise, or ask your toughest questions for their network of pros to answer.

-Viva Green Homes is the largest, most comprehensive and accurate national database of eco homes listings showcasing eco & energy efficient features and 3rd party certifications.
-They have a proprietary 1-5 star VivaGreen score for homes based on the quality and quantity of eco features – verifying eco claims, such as certifications, eco features and energy scores of homes as soon as they come onto the market.
-No greenwashing here!
-Even if you’re not looking to buy, it’s fun to browse so you can explore the possibilities for your own home.
+Realty Sage is a comprehensive and accurate national database of eco homes listings showcasing eco & energy efficient features and 3rd party certifications.
+They have a proprietary Sage Score for homes based on the quality and quantity of features – such as eco-friendly, healthy, low maintenance, cost savings, comfort, potential resale value, and quality.
+They can also hook you up with a pro real estate agent with expert credentials.
+Even if you’re not looking to buy right now, it’s fun to browse to explore possibilities for your own home.